-Escherichia coli is often responsible for flock outbreaks of arthritis and osteomyelitis in broiler chickens and turkeys.
-Osteomyelitis and arthritis are sequelae of septicemia, and these outbreaks may be associated with enteric or respiratory disease.
 Infection of bones, joints, and periarticular tissues with E coli, Staphylococcus aureus, or S hyicus is referred to as turkey osteomyelitis complex (TOC) or green-liver osteomyelitis complex.
-Green discoloration of the liver is often associated with TOC and is mostly observed at the processing plant but is rare in birds that died or are euthanized in the field.
+Green discoloration of the liver is often associated with TOC and is mostly observed at the processing plant but is rare in birds that die or are euthanized in the field.
 The green discoloration of the liver is used to identify carcasses that require closer examination at slaughter.

 Enterococcus cecorum is a commensal enteric bacterium that can cause epidemics of osteomyelitis, arthritis, and spondylitis in broilers and broiler breeders.
 Enterococcal spondylitis is a defined clinical syndrome with infection of the free thoracic and adjacent vertebrae, resulting in chronic osteomyelitis and spinal cord compression.
-Clinical signs of leg paresis often develop in broilers 5–8 weeks of age.
+Clinical signs of symmetrical leg paresis and paralysis often develop in broilers 5–8 weeks of age.
 Flock mortality varies from 5%–15%.
 The pathogenesis is not completely understood, but genetically related virulent strains of E cecorum and the presence of osteochondrosis dissecans lesions in the free thoracic vertebrae predisposes to development of enterococcal spondylitis.

 Osteomyelitis and arthritis are detected on gross examination by examination of articular surfaces and bone physes.
 Detection of subtle lesions requires histopathology.
 Affected joints are often swollen with fibrinous or caseous exudate.
 Bones have areas of lysis and/or replacement by caseous exudate, most often within the physeal region.

 Response to treatment with antibiotics currently approved for use in poultry is often poor for bacterial bone and joint infections.
-Antibiotics may be used to control the bacteremia contributing to new cases and to modify the bacterial flora within a flock.
-When individual birds are of high value, long-term antibiotic therapy may improve some less severe cases.
+Antibiotics may be used to control the bacteremia contributing to new cases.
+When individual birds are of high value, longterm antibiotic therapy may improve some less severe cases.
 Prevention depends on adequate control and treatment of respiratory and enteric diseases that can lead to bacteremia.

 See Viral Arthritis.

-Osteopetrosis in chickens is due to infection with specific strains of avian leukosis virus (see Lymphoid Leukosis in Poultry).
+Osteopetrosis in chickens is due to infection with specific strains of avian leukosis/sarcoma virus.
 Growth and differentiation of osteoblasts is altered by the virus, resulting in diaphyseal and/or metaphyseal, periosteal, and circumferential accumulation of woven and lamellar bone.
 Osteopetrosis is bilaterally symmetrical and involves the long bones, especially the tibiotarsus and tarsometatarsus.
-Birds 8–12 wk old are most commonly affected.
-Lymphoid leukosis often occurs in chickens with osteopetrosis.
-Avian osteopetrosis differs from mammalian osteopetrosis in which a defect in osteoclast function results in abnormal bone resorption and accumulation of primary spongiosa in the marrow cavity.
+Birds 8–12 weeks of age are most commonly affected.
+Lymphoid leukosis often occurs concurrently in chickens with osteopetrosis.
+Avian osteopetrosis differs from mammalian osteopetrosis, in which a defect in osteoclast function results in abnormal bone resorption and accumulation of primary spongiosa in the marrow cavity.

 Reactive (AA type) amyloidosis develops secondary to chronic inflammation.
 Systemic amyloidosis with deposition of amyloid predominantly in the joints (amyloid arthropathy) has been observed following infection with Enterococcus faecalis or Mycoplasma synoviae.
-Clinical cases are seen only occasionally and most frequently affect the hock joint.
+Clinical cases are seen only occasionally, and most frequently affect the hock joint.
 Brown layer chickens are particularly susceptible.
 Turkeys, broilers, guinea fowl, and other birds can also develop amyloid arthropathy.
-Some cases have been attributed to contamination of a previously sterile vaccine diluent with E faecalis during administration (eg, Marek’s vaccine in day-old chicks).
+Some cases have been attributed to contamination of a previously sterile vaccine diluent with E faecalis during administration (eg, Marek disease vaccine in day-old chicks).
 Joints may be enlarged by yellow-orange material in the articular space.
 No treatment exists for amyloidosis.